tradel/cc-kube-sockshop/README.md

 ## Prerequisites

-Because the Ambassador/Connect integration is still in closed beta, you will need to request credentials for their container registry.
-Please contact [me][] for details.

 You should also have a Kubernetes cluster up and running already, with the `kubectl` utility configured properly to talk to it, and a recent release of [Helm][].
 On a Mac with Homebrew, you can simply type: